When our emotions go digital

 The ACCOMOJI project, supported by the CROSS programme of the University of Lausanne and the EPFL, aims precisely at researching this topic.
 “We are examining the way in which the Swiss use emojis when they communicate with each other in an attempt to understand their role in managing social and emotional distance,” explains Aris Xanthos, senior lecturer and researcher at the University of Lausanne (UNIL).
 This study is taking place in parallel with the one that Aris Xanthos is carrying out within the NCCR Evolving Language, which investigates not only emojis, but also interjections, contractions and other forms of language specific to this mode of communication and which allow emotions to be expressed.

-With ACCOMOJI, Aris Xanthos, together with Anita Auer (UNIL) and Robert West (EPFL) who are leading the project with him, is using a citizen science approach in which the Swiss population is invited until 30 November to annotate authentic WhatsApp conversation emojis in terms of function and emotional content.
+With ACCOMOJI, Aris Xanthos, together with Anita Auer (UNIL) and Robert West (EPFL) who are leading the project with him, used a citizen science approach in which the Swiss population was invited to annotate authentic WhatsApp conversation emojis in terms of function and emotional content.
 “We chose WhatsApp conversations because it is a tool that is widespread among the population and has become a standard of communication,” says Andrea Grütter, a PhD student in linguistics at the University of Zurich and research assistant at UNIL on the project.
 The researchers are particularly interested in accommodation phenomena: “Over time, speakers adapt their communication to their interlocutors.
 We are studying how this dynamic is reflected in the use of emojis over the course of conversations”, illustrates Aris Xanthos.

 “We are appealing to the public because computers are not yet able to analyse certain aspects of messages reliably.
 How can the machine detect sarcasm, for example?
 Or the nature of the relationship between the two people interacting?”